RoboticExplorationLab/TrajectoryOptimization.jl/docs/src/models.md

 ```

 ## With analytical Jacobians
-Since we have a very simple model, writing down an analytical expression of the Jacobian is pretty easy:
+Since we have a very simple model, writing down an analytical expression of the Jacobian is straightforward:
 ```julia
 function pendulum_jacobian!(Z,x,u)
     m = 1.